trocafone/laika/docs/reports.rst

 -  api\_key: token to access the query, either for user or for query.
    You can find user's token in the profile, token for query can be found in the source page.
+-  refresh: True if you want an updated report. **Important**: For refresh to work the api\_key must be of user type.
+-  parameters: Dictionary of query parameters.

 Example of a redash query: